Skip to content

 Some treatments for sexual pain do not require medical intervention.
 For example, in the case of painful intercourse after pregnancy, waiting at least six weeks after childbirth before attempting intercourse can help prevent painful intercourse.
 In cases in which there is vaginal dryness or a lack of lubrication, water-based lubricants can help.

-Some treatments for sexual pain do require prescription medication.
+Some treatments for sexual pain do require prescription medication and other therapies.
 If vaginal dryness is due to menopause, ask our board-certified doctors about estrogen creams, tablets, rings, or other medications.
 Other underlying conditions that cause painful sex may be resolved with prescription medications as well.
 Our doctors can help determine the cause of your painful intercourse through an online evaluation and order further testing to your nearest lab, if necessary.

 For cases of sexual pain in which there is no underlying medical cause, sexual therapy might be helpful.
 Some individuals may need to resolve guilt, inner conflicts regarding sex or feelings regarding past abuse.
 Book an online therapy appointment with one of our licensed therapists to discuss options for sexual therapy.